qcargile/Chrome-Blood/Modlist/FAQ.md

 The list defaults this **off**.
 Enable it in Mod Settings if you’re seeing artifacts.

 **Q: Why is Chrome and Blood so dark, I can't see anything at night!**
 **A:** This list uses **[Nova City 2,](https://www.nexusmods.com/cyberpunk2077/mods/12490)** which overhauls lighting, making things darker or brighter where applicable.
-To make night time brighter, navigate to Mod settings -> Nova City -> Shadow boost, and adjust to your liking.
+To make night time brighter, navigate to Mod settings -> ENV Tuner -> Shadow boost, and adjust to your liking.

 ### ✅ Step-by-Step: Maximize Visuals with Chrome & Blood